 When Christon decided it was time to update her lighting to the newest LED technology in 2019, she hired a former Mountain Association New Energy Intern, Scott Shoupe, now a business owner, to install the new lighting.
 In April 2020, Scott completed the lighting upgrade.
 The savings were reflected in her current bill – the lowest in 10 years! – where she is now paying less than $200 per day for electricity.
 In 2019, the bill was $247 a day.
 In total, the LED update is expected to save her an additional $7,000 a year.

 In July 2020, she began the process of installing solar panels on the roof of Isom IGA, financed in large part through the Mountain Association’s new solar lending product.
-The installation, carefully sized by our team to be cost neutral, is being installed by Wilderness Trace Solar and in part by our partner, HOMES Inc., a non-profit that provides affordable and efficient housing solutions.
+The installation, carefully sized by our team to be cost neutral, was installed by Wilderness Trace Solar and in part by our partner, HOMES Inc., a non-profit that provides affordable and efficient housing solutions.
 They have worked with us on several solar installs so that their staff can gain installation skills, and one of their employees is also completing our New Energy Intern training program in order to become a certified installer.

 Gwen Christon was in part persuaded to solar by the rest of her community, which is investing heavily in the renewable technology.
 In the last year, a plumbing and electric services store and a truck parts store have both installed solar with Mountain Association financing in Isom.
 Nine miles away in the county seat of Whitesburg, five other businesses and non-profits, including HOMES, have implemented solar since 2019—all of these projects received development services from the Mountain Association, and some were among our first solar loans.